52246 Donaldjohanson: Lightcurve

-Photometric observations of Donaldjohanson in August 2020 revealed that it is a slow rotator with an exceptionally high lightcurve amplitude of 1.7 magnitude.
-The lightcurve suggests that Donaldjohanson must either be highly elongated in shape, or possibly a synchronous binary system.
+Photometric observations of Donaldjohanson in August 2020 revealed that it is a slow rotator with an exceptionally high lightcurve amplitude of 1.0 to 1.7 magnitude.
+The lightcurve suggested that Donaldjohanson must either be highly elongated in shape, or possibly a synchronous binary system.
 Extensive photometric observations by the two TRAPPIST telescopes from November 2020 to February 2021 determined the rotation period of Donaldjohanson to be approximately 252 hours.

 Diameter and albedo

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Donaldjohanson measures 3.895 kilometers in diameter and its surface has an albedo of 0.103.
+The Lucy spacecraft found the asteroid to be larger than predicted, measuring around 8 kilometers long and 3.5 kilometers wide at its largest point.

+Geology

+On 27 August 2025, the International Astronomical Union announced 11 official names for geological features on Donaldjohanson, which follow the naming theme of archeological sites and hominin fossils.
+The smaller lobe of Donaldjohanson is named Afar Lobus, after the Afar Triangle in Ethiopia, and the larger lobe is named Olduvai Lobus, after Olduvai Gorge in Tanzania.
+The neck connecting the two lobes is named Windover Collum, after the Windover Archeological Site in Florida, United States.
+The middle of Windover Collum is encircled by a ridge named Luzia Dorsum (named after the Luzia Woman), which divides the neck into Hadar Regio and Minatogawa Regio (named after Hadar, Ethiopia and the Minatogawa Man, respectively).
+Several craters and large boulders (saxa) on Olduvai Lobus have been named as well.

+Exploration

+Donaldjohanson was visited by the Lucy spacecraft that was launched on 16 October 2021.
+The flyby took place on 20 April 2025, with a closest approach distance of 960 km at a relative velocity of 13.4 km per second.

 Naming

-This minor planet is planned to be visited by the Lucy spacecraft, which would observe it en route to its main target of several Jupiter trojans.
 The Lucy probe is named after the "Lucy" hominid fossil, while Donaldjohanson is named for that fossil's co-discoverer Donald Johanson (born 1943), an American paleoanthropologist.
 The approved naming citation was published by the Minor Planet Center on 25 December 2015 (M.P.C.
 97569).

+In 2021, Donald Johanson was quoted as being "enormously excited" to watch the launch of the probe, and said that the naming was "something that was utterly and totally unanticipated in my life".
+In April 2025, Johanson was at the Southwest Research Institute in Colorado to watch the flyby of Donaldjohanson live.